2017 Creative Strings Workshop Faculty

 Greg Byers, Cello and Bass

-Throughout his lifelong pursuit of music, Greg Byers has become an idiosyncratic performer, composer, educator, and producer.
-Greg started playing cello at The Family Suzuki School of Rochester, NY at 2 1/2.
-By age sixteen, thanks to several mentors, Greg began to explore the possibilities of the cello in a jazz context.
+Greg Byers is an idiosyncratic performer, composer, educator, and producer.
 After beginning the undergraduate program at University of Miami, he ultimately earned the designation of being the first person to graduate as a jazz cellist.

 Micah Thomas is a jazz pianist based in New York City.
 Born in 1997 and raised in Columbus, Ohio, Micah started taking piano lessons when he was two years old.

-Micah recently moved from Ohio to New York to pursue a BM in Jazz Studies at the Juilliard School, and is already performing with world-class musicians in venues across the city including Smalls Jazz Club, Dizzy’s Club Coca-Cola, and Jazz at Kitano.
+Micah recently moved from Ohio to New York to pursue a BM in Jazz Studies at the Juilliard School, and is already performing with world-class musicians in venues across the world.

 Gabe Valle, Violin / Piano / Bass